Skip to Content

 How To Make A Plastic Bottle Faux Succulents Terrarium

-Make something in miniature and its cuteness grows!
+Make something in miniature, and its cuteness grows!
 That’s what I found when making these DIY faux succulents out of green plastic soda bottles.

-Last Christmas I made some very popular and fun Christmas cloche dinosaur terrariums out of upcycled Nutella jars.
+Last Christmas, I made some very popular and fun Christmas cloche dinosaur terrariums out of upcycled Nutella jars.
 They were so cute that I still had them on display even though it was spring already.
+I decided it was time to give them a seasonal update.
+That’s when I got the idea for the mini faux succulents.

-Upcycled Terrarium With DIY Plastic Bottle Faux Succulents
+Upcycled Terrarium Plastic Bottle Succulents

 plastic bottle, wood slice and nutella jar